16 Top-Rated Beaches in England

 Comprising over 11 miles of glorious golden sand, the grand sweep that is Bournemouth Beach in fact embraces several areas, from Hengistbury Head in the east, through Southbourne, Boscombe, Bournemouth itself, and westwards toward Poole.

-An entire entertainment industry has grown up in and around the city of Bournemouth – a favorite south coast resort destination since the Victorian era.
-Theaters, concert halls, cafés and restaurants, cinemas, and numerous hotels embellish the town center and the esplanade.
+An entire entertainment industry has grown up in and around the city of Bournemouth - a favorite south coast resort destination since the Victorian era.
+Theaters, concert halls, cafés and restaurants, cinemas, and numerous hotels embellish the town center and the esplanade, with a beach that is considered one of the best beaches in the UK.

-Distinguished by its landmark pier, Bournemouth Beach itself offers a host of family-orientated leisure activities, including an exciting pier-to-shore zipline, the Happylands Amusement Park, a supervised Kidszone for toddlers (July and August), and the nearby Bournemouth Oceanarium.
+Distinguished by its landmark pier, Bournemouth Beach itself offers a host of family-orientated leisure activities, including an exciting pier-to-shore zipline, the Happylands Amusement Park and the nearby Bournemouth Oceanarium.

 Located just two hours southwest of England's capital, Bournemouth Beach is one of the best beaches near London.
 In the summer, it becomes a flocking point for Londoners looking for a quiet, sandy weekend away in South England.